Report: Hunter Biden 'Prepping' for Possible Impeachment Testimony

 In May, a 28-year-old stripper Lunden Alexis Roberts sued Biden, alleging that he is the father of her 16-month-old baby and requested that he pay child support and cover her lawyer fees.
 According to court documents filed by Roberts, the pair met at a Washington, D.C., strip club where she was previously employed.

 The Daily Mail report also follows fresh revelations regarding Hunter Biden’s business dealings in China and other foreign countries.
-Government Accountability Institute President and Breitbart News senior contributor Peter Schweizer’s new bombshell book — Profiles in Corruption: Abuse of Power by America’s Progressive Elite — details how Biden and his business partners were involved in Burnham Financial Group — an entity used to cut deal with Chinese firms and oligarchs.
+Government Accountability Institute President and Breitbart News senior contributor Peter Schweizer’s new book — Profiles in Corruption: Abuse of Power by America’s Progressive Elite — details how Biden and his business partners were involved in the Burnham Financial Group — an entity used to cut deals with Chinese firms and oligarchs.

 .